whereiskurt/splunkcloudknobb/README.md

 The very first time you run the '`scknobb backup all`' the URL, username/password details that are prompted for are stored in the users '`$HOMEDIR`' in the '`.scknobb.v1.yaml`' configuration file encrypted using the crypto key that was prompted.
 It is not recommended to store that crypto key in the same '`.scknobb.v1.yaml`' file (unless you're aware of the implications) but instead pass the '`--key=XYZ`' parameter.

+**WARNING:** Running '`scknobb backup all`' will also backup your search history (aka. '`scknobb backup history`').
+If you've done any sensitive searches during (e.g. during an incident investigation / HR review) those searches will be downloaded locallly to the folder you are in.

 **NOTE: This tool is written and maintained by @whereiskurt and is not officially supported or endorsed by Splunk in any way.**

 <img src="https://github.com/whereiskurt/splunkcloudknobb/blob/master/doc/images/kphgopher.png" width="250">